evansmosomi/Rummy---O-Game-Soft.-Arch-/Requirements/README.md

-In this folder you can find 3 files which contain no code but serve the purpose of gathering the requirments to design the game.
+In this folder you can find 3 files which contain no code but serve the purpose of gathering the requirements to design the game.

-The first file is a Visual Paradigm file where all the requirments where listed and have the uses cases that inspired each requirment in their description.
+The first file is a Visual Paradigm file where all the requirements where listed and have the uses cases that inspired each requirment in their description.

 The second file is the Requirments review report, part of the grading criteria.
 The purpose is to thouroughly explain each requirment and to update them if they need improvment.